A neglected building & a graffiti artist meet to bring an engaging visual experience to the William King Museum in Abingdon, VA. Read more

 4 backers Limited (4 left of 8)

 Exclusive VIP invitation to a private Whiskey Social with Patch at the William King Museum, March 28, 2013 and VIP parking the day of the event.
-Your name on our website & warm art fuzzies included.Estimated delivery:Ships within the US only
+Your name on our website & warm art fuzzies included.Estimated delivery:Only ships to: United States

 0 backers Limited (5 left of 5)

 You'll receive a custom engraved whiskey flask with "I supported the Patch Whisky Project" on it and an invite to our Whisky Social.
-As always, your name will be on our website and you'll receive the warm art fuzzies.Estimated delivery:Ships within the US only
+As always, your name will be on our website and you'll receive the warm art fuzzies.Estimated delivery:Only ships to: United States

 4 backers Limited (1 left of 5)

 Patch Whisky will tag your name on our building.
 Your name is will also be tagged on our website, and you'll get the warm art fuzzies every time you visit the museum and see the building.Estimated delivery: